Joe the King: Plot

 After his shift, he sneaks in through an upstairs window and ransacks the apartment, looking for a locked metal box that was previously revealed to contain a large quantity of cash.
 Joe finds the box, but then catches a glimpse of himself in a doorway mirror.
 Horrified at what he has become, he kicks the mirror in and badly cuts his leg.
 Though injured, he manages to escape before another one of his bosses, an older man named Roy, who is drunkenly making his way back to the apartment to retrieve his house keys, is able to catch him.

 The next day, as Joe arrives to the diner to start his shift, Jorge is outside having a smoke.
 He stares at Joe suspiciously, then proceeds to angrily inform Joe that he knows he was the one who broke into the place and stole the money.
 Sticking up for Joe as usual, however, he states he will not tell anyone that Joe was responsible.
-Jorge then tells him to not worry about getting caught, as Jerry and Mary believe Mary's ex-husband was responsible and Roy having been so inebriated that night, thought Joe was a giant rat running past him and knocked him down the stairs.
+Jorge then tells him to not worry about getting caught, as Jerry and Mary believe Mary's ex-husband was responsible and Roy, having been so inebriated that night, thought Joe was a giant rat running past him and knocked him down the stairs.
 Jorge then tells Joe to leave and never return to avoid suspicion.

 Using the stolen money, Joe buys brand new copies of Theresa's records that were destroyed by Bob and stores them in a space beneath his house with an enveloped note for his mother.
 Joe's plan ultimately goes south when he reveals his deed to his friend Ray, who, in turn, reveals to Coles that Joe works at the diner, prompting a concerned Coles to place a call to the diner and speaks to Jerry.
 Coles threatens to report Jerry and the others to the authorities for illegally employing Joe, should they not cease doing so immediately.
 Jerry complies, but then after Coles unwittingly reveals to him that Joe injured himself while working there by cutting his leg, Jerry correctly deduces that it was Joe who committed the robbery and calls the police.

 Joe is subsequently arrested and is sentenced to a juvenile detention center for six months.
 Later on, as Bob drives Joe to the bus that will take Joe away, Bob uncharacteristically offers Joe his condolences and some words of advice about not making poor decisions in life and ending up a loser like Bob himself did.
 Joe then exits Bob's car and boards the bus.
+Theresa finds the replacement records Joe bought for her and is visibly moved by them.
 The film ends with Joe walking down the hallway of the detention center with a look of grave uncertainty on his face.